CleanroomMC/cleanroom-website/docs/groovy-script/mods/selectionguicrafting/recipe.md

     catalyst(IIngredient, float)
     ```

 - `String`.
 The category that the recipe belongs to.
-If the category doesn't exist, it will throw an error.
 Requires not null and the category must exist.

     ```groovy:no-line-numbers
     category(String)